 P-TCM characterization.
-Film thickness was measured with a step profiler (Veeco-Dektak 150).
-Atomic force microscopy (AFM) was used to determine surface roughness and morphology using a Veeco-DI instrument equipped with a Nanoscope IV Controller and silicon tip from MikroMasch.
+Films thickness were obtained from an average of 20 AFM scans at different positions over a step defined by a shadow mask.
+Additional thickness measurements were performed with Rutherford backscattering spectrometry (RBS), using a 2 MeV He ion beam, and were simulated with the average atomic density as described previously.1929 Surface roughness and morphology were determined by Atomic force microscopy (AFM) in tapping mode using a Veeco-DI equipped with a Nanoscope IV Controller and a silicon tip from ULTRASHARP.
+The tip has a radius of curvature less than 10 nm, a height of 15 μm, a resonant frequency of 325 kHz, and a force constant of 40 N/m.
+The camera and photodetector were aligned before each scan, and the tip resonance frequency was tuned using Auto mode.
+Each measurement was done with a scan size of $1 \times 1 \ \mu m^2$ and a scan rate of 0.2 Hz.
+The obtained images were processed with Gwyddion software.
 UV-vis transmittance and reflectance spectra of samples were obtained using a Lambda 950 UV-vis spectrometer.
-Room temperature conductivity, mobility, and carrier concentration were measured using the van der Pauw contact configuration with an Ecopia HMS-3000 Hall Measurement System equipped with a 0.55 T magnet.
-The room temperature Seebeck coefficients were measured by a home-built thermopower system equipped with Keithley 2000-20 multimeter and Lakeshore 331 temperature controllers.
+Room temperature conductivity, mobility, and carrier concentration were measured using the van der Pauw contact configuration with an Ecopia HMS-3000 Hall Measurement System equipped with a 0.55 T magnet.19 The room temperature Seebeck coefficients were measured by a home-built thermopower system^{51,52} (setup details are in Supporting Information) equipped with Keithley 2000-20 multimeter and Lakeshore 331 temperature controllers.
 All CZS films were p-type as evidenced by positive Hall and Seebeck coefficients.